Synthesis of nanoparticle-assembled Zn3(VO4)2 porous networks via a facile coprecipitation method for high-rate and long-life lithium-ion storage†

 A simple coprecipitation route followed by a calcination process was developed to prepare 2D hierarchical Zn3(VO4)2 porous networks formed by the crosslinkage of monolayered nanoparticles.
-As a promising anode for lithium-ion batteries, the electrochemical performance of Zn3(VO4)2 was investigated.
-At the current density of 1.0 A g−1, Zn3(VO4)2 porous networks can register a high reversible discharge capacity of 773 mAh g−1 and the capacity retention is 94% after 700 cycles.
-Moreover, a remarkable reversible discharge capacity of 445 mAh g−1 is achieved at the current density of 5 A g−1 after 1200 cycles.
-Even at higher current density of 10.0 A g−1, a high reversible capacity of 527 mAh g−1 can be delivered, which still retains at 163 mAh g−1 after 1200 cycles.
-The superior performance is attributed to unique 2D porous networks with a stable structure.
+As a promising anode for lithium ion batteries, the electrochemical performance of Zn3(VO4)2 was investigated.
+At a current density of 1.0 A g−1, the Zn3(VO4)2 porous networks could register a high reversible discharge capacity of 773 mA h g−1 and the capacity retention was 94% after 700 cycles.
+Moreover, a remarkable reversible discharge capacity of 445 mA h g−1 was achieved at a current density of 5 A g−1 after 1200 cycles.
+Even at a higher current density of 10.0 A g−1, a high reversible capacity of 527 mA h g−1 could be delivered, which still remained at 163 mA h g−1 after 1200 cycles.
+This superior performance is attributed to the unique 2D porous networks with a stable structure.
 This work shows a new avenue for facile, cheap, green, and mass production of zinc vanadate oxides with 2D porous hierarchical networks for next-generation energy conversion and storage devices.